School of the Environment

 - Environmental Biology BSc (minor)

 - Environmental Chemistry BSc (minor)

 - Geographic Information Systems BA (minor)

 The School of the Environment offers a popular first year social science course, ENV 100H1 - Introduction to Environmental Studies.
 The foundation course for the School's BA and BSc programs is ENV 221H1 - Multidisciplinary Perspectives on the Environment, offered at the second-year level along with courses specific to each program.
 ENV 200H1 - Assessing Global Change: Science and the Environment may also be taken by any first year student interested in a scientific perspective on global environmental change.

 Advice for First Year

-If you are interested in taking a BA environmental program, there are no required first year courses, but ENV 100H1 and ENV 200H1 -- Assessing Global Change: Science and the Environment, are recommended preparation.
-The latter also counts as a breadth course, and can be taken by first year students.
+If you are interested in taking a BA environmental program, there are no required first year courses, but ENV 100H1 and ENV 200H1 are recommended preparation.
+The latter is a requirement of the Environmental Studies major and minor, also counts as a breadth course, and can be taken by first year students.
 If you are interested in taking a BSc environmental program, you will need to take the first year science course or courses required.
 The first year science course requirements vary from program to program.